3 min read

 What Is a Change Agent?

 A change agent is someone who facilitates, coordinates, and manages organizational change initiatives.
 They are not responsible for creating the strategy but rather for encouraging its adoption and implementation among frontline leaders and employees.
-Change agents do this by wielding either formal or informal power, using their influence, and tapping into their network of relationships.
+Change agents do this by wielding either formal or informal power, using their influence at the workplace, and tapping into their network of relationships.

 McKinsey also notes that “[Change agents] provide technical know-how and the social support needed by managers and front line teams alike.
 [They] fix problems too by using their knowledge and contacts to detect and diffuse political issues that might otherwise threaten to derail the initiative.”